Skip to content

 Stop the tool

-Stop the adk-ts web server by pressing Ctrl-C in the console where it's running.
+Stop the adk web server by pressing Ctrl-C in the console where it's running.

 Note on ADK TypeScript Streaming